dhniels/imlay-plumbing/site/collections/_services/2021-01-09-drain-cleaning-inspection.md

 # Drain Cleaning & Inspection

 If you have a slow or plugged drain, we are here to help.
 We understand the frustration of not being able to use your plumbing systems and the mess created when you have a backup.
-Our plumbers are provided with a wide assortment of tools and equipment to get your sewer flowing agin and can also provide a camera inspection to identify problems with the drain pipes.
+Our plumbers are provided with a wide assortment of tools and equipment to get your sewer flowing again and can also provide a camera inspection to identify problems with the drain pipes.
 We can diagnose, clean, and repair, depending on your unique situation.

 &nbsp;